Kelly Higgins-Devine: Early life

 Growing up in Victoria, Higgins-Devine was born in Bendigo.
 Her father, Shane Higgins joined the army and Higgins-Devine moved between Sydney, Townsville, Singapore, Adelaide and Melbourne.
 She attended Kildara College in Malvern before completing Year 12 at Mt Maria College in the Brisbane suburb of Mitchelton in 1985.

 As a high school student, Higgins-Devine completed work experience in the newsroom of a Melbourne radio station.

 Career

 In 1993, she completed a Commercial Radio Training course at Swinburne University of Technology, after which she worked at regional commercial stations in Charleville, Cairns and Shepparton.

 Moving to Brisbane, Higgins-Devine worked as a weekend newsreader at 4KQ in 1996 before becoming a newsreader at 4BC in 1997.
 She joined ABC NewsRadio in 1999 before becoming a news presenter and journalist at ABC Radio Brisbane.

 In 2004, Higgins-Devine became a program presenter and has since hosted a number of programs including Afternoons, Drive and Evenings.
 Higgins-Devine was surprised in 2014 when Palmer United Party leader Clive Palmer rang her program to compete in a quiz segment.

 In December 2023, it was confirmed Higgins-Devine would be returning to Drive in 2024.
+She remained in Drive for year before returning to Evenings in 2025.

 Since 2021, Higgins-Devine has been a tutor at the University of Southern Queensland.